cneira/sunos-diamond-collectors/README.md

 ## Supported Platforms

 As of right now these are being developed and tested on x86 Solaris 11.3.
-They *will* work with SmartOS at some point, but maybe not right now.
+They mostly work with SmartOS, though sometimes in a slightly different way due to the subtle differences between the platforms.

 ## Zoning